 Were you wondering if African Black Soap makes acne worse?
 Well, I was wondering the same thing.
 Let me tell you what I discovered.

 If you are suffering from acne breakouts and uneven skin tone as a result of blemishes, you are not alone.
 I, too, was suffering from this and felt insecure.
 I had tried many products to cure my acne breakouts, but nothing ever did the trick.
-I am sure you understand how frustrating this can be.
+You can understand my frustration.

 Then I heard about African Black Soap and was skeptical at first, but after in-depth research and reading many positive reviews, I bought a piece of soap and added it to my skincare routine.

 - The Frustration of Dealing With Acne Breakouts

 - How is African Black Soap Made?

 - Patch Test on Your Skin